Figma is a drawing program that allows collaborative editing and runs on all operating systems.

 We hope, with a few hours of use, you will be fast enough with Figma that you can draw basic diagrams in real-time with other developers or even on client calls.
-In other words, Figma is the remote equivalent of that powerful engineering tool—the whiteboard.
+In other words, Figma is a distributed team’s equivalent of that powerful engineering tool—the whiteboard.
 To reach this level of proficiency, it is useful to memorize some of the most commonly used keyboard shortcuts.

 While you may be tempted to continue using your drawing program of choice, we really encourage you to use Figma instead.
 Collaborative white boarding is more effective if everyone is a strong Figma user.

 Figma could be a better diagramming tool than it is.
 For example, it would be nice if arrows could “snap” to the sides of blocks so that when you move the block, you don’t also need to move the arrow.

 We have used a variety of text-to-diagram tools over the years; in our experience, they can often get you 90% of the way there, but are very difficult (if not impossible) to get to a nice diagram in the end.
 Its too bad, because version controlled text files are great.

 Most of the other diagramming tools (e.g.. draw.io) don’t allow real time collaboration.
 This isn’t an issue on all projects.

 Finally, while Figma isn’t the best at diagramming, it is Ok with some practice.
 Furthermore, it is very helpful to have one tool that is used for white boarding, UI design, and diagrams—often by the end of a white board session you have 50% of your diagram completed.

 Thus, while we recognize Figma’s shortcomings with respect to diagramming, we still recommend using it over other tools in most cases.

 Figma prototypeing is one of the most cost-effective ways to gather requirements UI projects.